GGgRain/Unreal-Volt/README.md

 Volt has been designed to be fast and lighted-weighted on the performance and memory aspect

-It tries to reduce the amount of memory usage, total object counts and iteration counts internally with a ton of performance related optimization logic - including unique garbage collecting logic that works with ownership system, selective variables implementation...
+It tries to reduce the amount of memory usage, total object counts and iteration counts internally with a ton of performance-related optimization logic - including unique garbage-collecting logic that works with the ownership system, selective variables implementation...

-Plus, Volt never makes bottleneck on the game thread, because it works with multithreading - many of the intensive actions are all done in a independent thread.
-This lets users to focus solely on the animation development while not caring too much about the performance issue.
+Plus, Volt never makes bottleneck on the game thread, because it works with multithreading - many of the intensive actions are all done in an independent thread.
+This lets users focus solely on the animation development while not caring too much about the performance issue.

-Also, Many features including querying slate instances or animation tracks are designed to be fast enough ( O(1) ) to supports maximum performance - thus Volt could be practical enough for every project.
+Also, Many features including querying slate instances or animation tracks are designed to be fast enough ( O(1) ) to support maximum performance - thus Volt could be practical enough for every project.

 ## :inbox_tray: Installation ##